Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 Above are some of the first photos of my 1962 Jazzmaster and my Bandmaster that I can find.
 I have more photos from this band, but they are of poor quality.
 In the photo above, you can see that we had a blackface Bandmaster as a P.A. amplifier and were using the Dynacord with the P.A.
 The P.A. columns were actually home made by our lead player and each cabinet contained one 10" and two 8" speakers, all of which were removed from a single Shure Vocalmaster P.A. speaker column.
 I think they looked very nice and they sounded pretty good too.

-Again, I liked to wear my "hoss" hat for laughs (this was at the San Bernardino County Fair - 1971).
+Again, I liked to wear my "hoss" hat for laughs, this was at the San Bernardino County Fair - 1971.

 The 15" CTS bass speakers installed in the Bandmaster cabinet.
-This photo is just before I installed new JBL D140F speakers.

-In 1971, I was shipped to Mons, Belgium, home of Supreme Headquarters Allied Powers Europe and worked at the residence of the Supreme Allied Commander, Europe.
-I was a still a Security Policeman attached to the 16th MP Detachment.
-We provided security for the Supreme Allied Commander's residence.
-We formed another country/western band (New Country Roads) while I was there and I still played bass and usually let one of the other guys play my Jazzmaster (far right in the photo).
+My second band in Belgium was another country/western band, "New Country Roads", and I still played bass and usually let one of the other guys play my Jazzmaster (far right in the photo).
 Can't remember most of these guys' names except the guy with the mic next to me is Mick, who is a Brit and a pretty good country singer.
-He really liked Hank Williams.
+He really liked Hank Williams and sounded a lot like him.

-One night at practice, I foolishly laid my Jazzmaster on the floor while I went "P" and our lead player (the guy with the Strat, in the photo above) came wandering back from taking a "P" and stepped on my Jazzmaster at the top left edge.
+I foolishly laid my Jazzmaster on the floor while I went "P" and our lead player (the guy with the Strat, in the photo above) came wandering back from taking a "P" and stepped on my Jazzmaster at the top left edge.
 He was wearing combat boots and took his foot off as soon as he realized what he had done.
 It left a 5 inch area of my guitar without paint on the top left of the guitar.
 I could had killed him.
 Of course, it was partially my fault for laying the guitar on the floor in the first place.

 I know there are folks who think refinishing a real Fender guitar is blasphemy, but hey, it's my guitar.